-The TRICS-IV trial continues to progress well with more than 1000 participants recruited from over 50 sites globally.
+The TRICS-IV trial continues to progress well overall with almost 1300 participants recruited from over 68 sites globally.
+The UK is now recruiting at a number of sites and so the study target has been increased by 300 to 1765.
 We are continuing to drive recruitment in Australia and continue our significant contribution to this internationally led trial.
-To date, we have randomised almost 200 participants and have 12 active sites.
-With the increased per participant payment and an extension to the end date for the funding through the MRFF there is a strong chance of meeting target recruitment of 300.
+To date, we have randomised over 220 participants and have 12 active sites.
+With clarified inclusion criteria (definitions of pulmonary hypertension and unstable angina), the increased per participant payment, and an extension to the end date for the funding through the MRFF there is a possibility of meeting target recruitment of 300 by the start of 2026.

 Bhavita Patel, TRICS IV Trial Coordinator, Department of Critical Care, University of Melbourne